 You should contact us to discuss your circumstances before submitting your application.

 Medicine and veterinary medicine

 We don’t normally consider transfers into medicine and veterinary medicine degrees.
-However, Oxford, Cambridge and St Andrews pre-clinical medical students may apply for medicine.
+However, pre-clinical medical students from the following Universities may apply for medicine:

 Science and Engineering